-Our future success will depend, in part, on the market acceptance, and the timing of such acceptance, of new products such as our OraQuick® HCV test, OraQuick® In-Home HIV test, OraQuick® HIV Self-Test, OraQuick® Ebola test, OraQuick® Zika test, OMNIgene® • GUT and OMNIgene® • SPUTUM product offerings, and other new products or technologies that may be developed or acquired.
+We believe successful new product introductions provide a significant competitive advantage because customers make an investment of time in selecting and learning to use a new product and are reluctant to switch thereafter.
+Our future success will depend, in part, on the market acceptance, and the timing of such acceptance, of new products such as our OraQuick® HIV Self-Test, OraQuick® Ebola test, OraQuick® Zika test, OMNIgene® • GUT and OMNIgene® • SPUTUM product offerings, and other new products or technologies that may be developed or acquired.
 To achieve market acceptance, we and/or our distributors will likely be required to undertake substantial marketing efforts and spend significant funds to inform potential customers and the public of the existence and perceived benefits of these products.
 In addition, governmental funding for the purchase of our products may be needed to help create market acceptance and expand the use of our products.

 There may be limited evidence on which to evaluate the market reaction to products that may be developed and our marketing efforts for new products may not be successful.
-It is also possible that governmental funding may be limited for new products, such as our OraQuick® HCV and Ebola tests or the new sample collection and stabilization products being commercialized by DNAG.
+It is also possible that governmental funding may be limited for new products, such as our OraQuick[®] Ebola and Zika tests or the new sample collection and stabilization products being commercialized by DNAG.
 As such, there can be no assurance that any products will obtain significant market acceptance and fill the market need that is perceived to exist on a timely basis, or at all.